What is Accounts Receivable (AR) Financing?

 Once the invoices are sold to the factor, the factoring company handles all of the collection duties with a soft touch.
 For obvious reasons it’s important to keep good ongoing relationships with all parties involved.
 A factoring company should not be an aggressive ‘collection agency’ but a valued business partner.

-The primary benefit of factoring (also known by other names such as invoice financing, po funding, receivables financing) is that it allows companies to access needed funds without assuming new debt.
-These funds can be used in numerous ways.
-A business may use it to purchase much needed inventory, cover operational expenses or to pay their employees.
-It can also be used to grow and expand the company.
-This might include funding additional product lines or paying for bigger advertising campaigns.
+A business may use AR financing to purchase much needed inventory, equipment, raw material, cover operational expenses or meet payroll.
+It can also be used to grow and expand the company in a myriad of ways.
+The working capital might include funding additional product lines or paying for bigger advertising campaigns.